 The Santoku could come in double bevel or single bevel design, which is determined by whether both sides or just a single side is sharpened.
 The knife is also lightweight, definitely not like the paring knife, but amazing enough to maneuver easily.
 Typically, a Santoku is usually between five to eight inches long.

-Paring Knife vs Santoku Features (Face to Face)
+Paring Knife and Santoku Knife Features

 |Length||2-4 inches||5-8 inches|